This

 equivalent in JSPG2AClient is generated as

-support this the definition of JZ_Employee is generated as
+definition of JZ_Employee is generated as below to support this: -

 public